Kong/docs.konghq.com/app/_hub/kong-inc/mocking/index.md

 <div class="alert alert-ee blue"><strong>Tip:</strong> Before following the steps in this
 tutorial, you can view a video demonstration of the Mocking plugin used in conjunction with the Dev Portal.
+See the
+<a href="https://www.youtube.com/watch?v=l8uKbgkK6_I">Service Mocking video demo</a>
-See the [Service Mocking](https://www.youtube.com/watch?v=l8uKbgkK6_I) video available on YouTube.
+available on YouTube.
 </div>

 Prerequisites: